 Asia has become the world’s biggest e-commerce market and it's Chinese consumers in particular that are the driving force of today’s thriving online economy.
 In less than a decade, China’s growing middle classes have moved online and now about 989 million people in China have access to the internet.

+This is a trend seen across Asia with digital adoption soaring at an unprecedented rate.
 For many businesses already selling to Asia, the rate of growth and scale is what sets it apart from other markets.
 Forecasters believe the current size has barely scratched the surface with uptake expected in China’s low tier cities and other countries in South East Asia already beginning to benefit from the e-commerce boom.
-In Thailand, 85% of consumers not living in major metropolitan hubs use mobile devices for their online purchases.
+In Thailand, roughly 90% of consumers access the internet via smartphones.

 Alibaba’s standing and reputation in the region means Tmall is a hugely trusted platform for Chinese buyers and reaches many of the region’s lower tier cities and rural areas.
 With Tmall, retailers can sell to Asian shoppers through special warehouses provided by the platform.
 In essence, Tmall provides the whole shopping solution with merchants only needing to supply the product and that is why many of the world’s biggest brands, including Burberry, Zara and Disney, are selling on Tmall too.

 - 29,000 overseas brands from 87 countries and regions have established storefronts on Tmall Global